Code-Institute-Submissions/https-github.com-mnalrashid-Portfolio-Project-1/README.md

 # Welcome to Sligo
-This is a static interactive 3-pages website.
+This is a static interactive three-page website.
 It responds fully to users' actions and provides information about County Sligo.
 The purpose of this website is to encourage people to visit Sligo.
 I tried to provide essential information about Sligo's most famous places to visit and activities to do.

 ## UX:
 The website is designed and fully responsive on desktop, tablet and mobile devices.